-I’ve been seeing a lot of “easy caramel sauces” around the web lately that involve melting brown sugar in cream and reducing it.
-While they may have the color of caramel, they’re a bit like a cheap iPhone knockoff… a poor imitation of the real thing.
-That’s because the sugar in these recipes isn’t actually caramelized.
-Instead, you’re getting a cream based brown sugar syrup which lacks the nuanced flavor and hint of bitterness that makes a real caramel sauce so good.
-Unlike a dirt cheap iPhone clone though, a fake caramel sauce takes just as much time to make, which leaves me to wonder, “what’s the point?”
+Vanilla Caramel Sauce is actually really easy to make, if you follow these instructions.
+I've been seeing a lot of "easy caramel sauces" around the web lately that involve melting brown sugar in cream and reducing it.
+The sugar in these recipes isn't actually caramelized.
+Caramelization is the flavor in "caramel sauce," after all.
+You're only getting a cream-based brown sugar syrup with these, which lacks the nuanced flavor and hint of bitterness that makes a real caramel sauce so good.
+Considering the time it takes to make this is about the same as making a real one, I'm left to wonder, what's the point?

-The addition of a whole vanilla bean really takes this sauce to the next level with a heavenly aroma and little black vanilla seeds that add some visual appeal to the rich brown caramel.
-Flavorwise, you still get the smoky sweet caramel notes as the silky smooth sauce dissolves on your tongue, followed by the rich cream and butter, but the real treat comes at the end with the long, lingering flavor of vanilla.
+The addition of a whole vanilla bean really takes this sauce to the next level.
+The heavenly aroma and little black vanilla seeds add some visual appeal to the rich, brown caramel.
+Flavor-wise, you still get the smoky-sweet caramel notes as the silky-smooth sauce dissolves on your tongue, followed by the rich cream and butter, but the real treat comes at the end with the long, lingering flavor of vanilla.

 I prefer using evaporated cane juice (a.k.a. raw sugar) for the caramel because it has more flavor than the white stuff.
-Since unprocessed sugar will burn if you take it to the standard 350 degrees F for making caramel, be sure to stop it at 330 degrees F. If you are using regular granulated sugar to make this, be sure to take it all the way up to 350 for the most flavor.
+Since unprocessed sugar will burn if you take it to the standard 350 degrees Fahrenheit for making caramel, be sure to stop it at 330 degrees F. If you're using regular granulated sugar to make this, be sure to take it all the way up to 350 degrees for the most flavor.

-This caramel sauce is delicious on apple pie, ice cream, or pancakes, and makes an incredible dipping sauce for apples and bananas.
+This caramel sauce is delicious on apple pie, ice cream, or pancakes, and makes an incredible dipping sauce for apples, bananas, or my Apple Pie Potstickers or Banana Fritters.
+You can also use it to make a delicious caramel latte.
+Add a pinch of sea salt as you serve it for a Salted Vanilla Caramel sauce.
 Store it in the fridge and reheat for a few seconds in the microwave to make it pourable again.

 - Add the water to a stainless steel saucepan without non-stick coating (the high temperatures involved in making caramel can damage non-stick surfaces).
 Then carefully add the sugar into the middle of the pot making sure you don't get sugar crystals on the sides of the pot.
 Don't stir the sugar.